airbnb/airpal/README.md

 write and edit queries, then submit queries all in a web interface.
 Once queries are running, users can track query progress and when finished, get the results back through the browser as a CSV (download it or share it with friends).
-The results of a query can be used to generate new Hive table for subsequent analysis and Airpal maintains a searchable history of all queries run within the tool.
+The results of a query can be used to generate a new Hive table for subsequent analysis, and Airpal maintains a searchable history of all queries run within the tool.

 * [Features](#features)